 Renewable energy contracts are being selected, at significant cost commitment, in order to reduce Scope 2 Market Based emissions.
 This initiative is aligned to the Science Based target for 100% renewable energy by 2040.
-Spain has already achieved 100% renewable contract usage as of May, 2023.
+Spain achieved 100% renewable contract usage in 2024 and new offices apply this requirement.
 [Add row]